Tyler Stockton

-Tyler Stockton is an American college football coach and former player who serves as the co-defensive coordinator and safeties coach at Boise State University.
-He spent four years on the Notre Dame Fighting Irish football team, where he played part of one season as a defensive lineman.
-He spent time coaching at the University of Connecticut, Western Illinois University and Ball State University before arriving at Boise State.
+Tyler Stockton is an American college football coach and former player, currently the safeties coach at the University of Michigan.
+He was previously a coach at the University of Connecticut, Western Illinois University, Ball State University and Boise State University.
+Stockton played as a defensive lineman for the Notre Dame Fighting Irish from 2009 to 2013.

 Playing career

 Stockton was rated as a four-star recruit by 247Sports and was the top-rated commit in the class of 2009 in New Jersey.
 ESPN rated him as the third-best defensive tackle in the nation.
 Raised in Linwood, New Jersey, he played his high school football at the Hun School of Princeton, located in Princeton, New Jersey.
 He was named to the all-state first team by the Newark Star-Ledger following his junior year.
 On April 19, 2008, Stockton committed to Notre Dame, picking the Fighting Irish over other offers from California, North Carolina, Penn State, Pittsburgh, Rutgers, Tennessee, UCLA, USC, Vanderbilt.
 He took an official visit to South Bend on October 31 of that year and formally enrolled early on June 30, 2009.
 He was one of three players to enroll early at Notre Dame at the time, alongside E.J.
 Banks and Zeke Motta.
 Additionally, he competed in the 2009 All-American Bowl.

 Stockton saw limited action during his four years on the team at Notre Dame.
 He played in only six games throughout his college career, all of which were during his sophomore year, though he did not start any of them.
 The lone tackle he recorded at Notre Dame was a four-yard sack on October 2, 2010, against Boston College.
 Stockton did not see playing time during his true freshman, junior or senior seasons.
 He played in 11 games as a grad student in 2013, recording three tackles.